eez-open/studio/help/en-US/components/LVGLWidget.md

 ## Checked

-Toggled or checked state
+Toggled or checked state.

-## Checked state type [DRAFT]
+## Checked state type

-Ovdje se može odabrati da se Checked stanje računa iz Expressiona.
+Here we can choose whether the `Checked` state will be calculated from the Expression or not.

 ## Disabled

 Disabled state

-## Disabled state type [DRAFT]
+## Disabled state type

-Ovdje se može odabrati da se Disabled stanje računa iz Expressiona.
+Here we can choose whether the `Disabled` state will be calculated from the Expression or not.

 ## Focused

-Focused via keypad or encoder or clicked via touchpad/mouse
+Focused via keypad or encoder or clicked via touchpad/mouse.

 ## Pressed

-Being pressed
+Being pressed.

-## Use style [DRAFT]
+## Use style

-Ovdje možemo odabrati neki od globalno definiranih stilova tako da widget koristi taj stil.
+Here we can select one of the globally defined Styles so that the Widget uses that Style.

 ## Local styles [EMPTY]